Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Leakage current dependence on voltage

 In this study, the term "current maximum" refers to the average leakage current of the three full cells showing the highest leakage current within each sensor.
 This region corresponds to the area of maximum neutron fluence, and the resulting value is denoted as $I_{\text{cell at fluence max}}$ in the plots.

-Most sensors exhibit a typical diode-like leakage current-voltage (IV) dependence, as shown by the coloured graphs in figure~\ref{plot:IV_cell}.
-The IV curves follow the expected trend across various fluences, with the majority of sensors displaying stable leakage current profiles.
+Most sensors exhibited a typical diode-like leakage current-voltage (IV) dependence, as shown by the coloured graphs in figure~\ref{plot:IV_cell}.
+Overall, 31 of the 36 measured sensors displayed stable leakage current profiles.
 However, during the initial irradiation rounds with fluences exceeding $1 \times 10^{16}\neqcm$, extreme conditions were reached, with temperatures as high as \SI{125}{\celsius}.
-These conditions resulted in significant in-reactor annealing, equivalent to approximately 10000 minutes at \SI{60}{\celsius}, as presented in table~\ref{tab:summary} (e.g., round 4 of the version 2 campaign).
+These conditions resulted in significant in-reactor annealing, equivalent to approximately 10000 minutes at \SI{60}{\celsius}.
+One example is round 4 of the version 2 campaign, listed in table~\ref{tab:summary}.

 Sensors exposed to such prolonged annealing (far into the reverse annealing regime~\cite{moll:SiDamages,MOLL199987}) and high fluences displayed a different IV behaviour.
 Specifically, the leakage current showed an exponential rise, as shown by the grey graphs in figure~\ref{plot:IV_cell}.
 This effect is discussed in more details in section~\ref{subsec:Analysis_the_Exponential}.